MartinP7r/blog/_posts/2022-08-29-swift-commandline-tool.md

 }
 ```

-You can check out the complete source code for this sample [here](https://github.com/MartinP7r/blog-content/tree/main/swift-commandline-tool/MyApp).
+> You can browse the complete source code for this sample app [here](https://github.com/MartinP7r/blog-content/tree/main/swift-commandline-tool/MyApp).
+{: .prompt-tip }

 Distribution
 ------------

 Distributing your app is also surprisingly easy with the help of [Mint](https://github.com/yonaskolb/mint), a package manager for executable Swift packages.

-If you have Mint installed, all you need to do is publish your package in a public repository on GitHub and run:
+If you have Mint installed, all you need to do is publish your package in a public repository with the same name on GitHub and run your tool with:

 ```terminal
 mint install YOUR_ACCOUNT/APP_NAME